Hardie Plank Siding Cost

 • Home Complexity: Architectural features like gables, dormers, or irregular walls raise the difficulty and cost.

-• Local Labor Rates: Labor costs vary by county and contractor demand—rates tend to be higher in coastal and metro areas like Fairfield County.
+• Local Labor Rates: Labor costs vary by county and contractor demand, and rates tend to be higher in coastal and metro areas like Fairfield County.

 What’s Included in a Typical Installation Quote?